 Under the old rules, you paid a flat rate depending on the value of your property – that same rate applied to the entire transaction.
-Under the new rules the rate changes on a sliding scale, just like income tax (see below).
-In Scotland Stamp Duty is now known as LBTT.
+Under the newer rules the rate changes on a sliding scale, just like income tax (see below).
+In Scotland Stamp Duty is known as Land and Buildings Transaction Tax (LBTT).

 How much is Stamp Duty?

 New stamp duty rates paid on the part of the property price within each tax band

 |0 – £125,000